aqxiy/mcoffee/README.md

 # mcoffee
 Modern Coffee

 Observe that it may behave better once passively cooled 20 minutes (begins after final 5 minute wait) then covered with folded over paper towel & small ceramic plate atop, and refrigerated for 10-12 hours.
 For near-immediate results, and/or for warm coffee, try a 21 minute total wait post final stir, and pour off about 100 mL into a separate cup for drinking.
+Maybe best after a meal 30-45 minutes prior.

 1. Fill 50mL beaker with 30 mL of cold filtered water (from freezer unit) & add 20 mL distilled white vinegar.
 Wait 30 seconds.
 2. Pour beaker into coffee mug, then follow with 4 more beakers.
 Let sit 5 minutes.